Solar in Joliet, IL: 2026 Cost, Savings & Payback

 Solar Energy in Joliet, Illinois

 Joliet, Illinois receives an average of 3.8 peak sun hours per day, offering adequate solar resources for homeowners looking to reduce their electricity bills.
-With electricity rates averaging 14.4¢ per kWh from ComEd, near the national average, solar provides competitive returns on investment.
+With electricity rates averaging 14.4¢ per kWh from ComEd, below the national average, but with rates rising 2-3% annually, the long-term savings are still meaningful.

 Joliet has a solar penetration rate of 4.6% — indicating early-stage solar adoption with tremendous growth potential as prices continue to fall.
 The cost of living index of 92 (national average: 100) reflects a lower cost of living, keeping installation costs competitive.